stevenrdungan/mvp/readme.md

 To replicate:
 1. Clone this directory to your local machine
 2. Run *scrape.py* to retrieve raw data
+3. Run *munge.py* to create final DataFrame and output file

-**Required Software Packages/Libraries:** Python3, BeautifulSoup4, Requests
+**Required Software Packages/Libraries:** Python3, BeautifulSoup4, Requests, Pandas, Numpy

-Or, you can just download the appropriate Anaconda package.
+Or, you can just install the appropriate Anaconda package.